 - Replacement: Using alternatives to in vivo (live) testing on animals wherever possible, for example, computer programmes or laboratory cell growth

 - Reduction: Reducing the number of animals used for testing and using the most humane methods, for example, by carrying out several tests on one animal and correctly planning experiments to minimise animal numbers

 - Refinement: The modification of methods and procedures to minimise an animal’s suffering, for example, by using existing results of past tests

-Alternative models for animal testing are often cheaper and faster than traditional methods.
+Alternative models for animal testing are often more cost-effective and faster than traditional methods.

 Models such as zebrafish have become a suitable alternative model to mammals over the past few years.
 They are cost-effective and reproduce rapidly and in large numbers, which makes them a common choice for new research.
 Also, many diseases can be rapidly studied on zebrafish embryos, rather than waiting for them to mature into adults.
-A directive in Europe considers up to 5 day post-fertilization embryos as a non animal model and therefore this is a very ethical alternative model.
+A directive in Europe considers up to 5 days post-fertilization embryos as a non-animal model and therefore this is a very ethical alternative model.

 Another option is the use of organoids.
 These are mini human organ replicas that are developed from stem cells which differentiate into desired cell types and try to recapitulate the functional characteristics of organs

 Likewise, there are organs-on-a-chip, a complex combination of living cells that represent human tissues for research.